JobaerChowdhury/jobaerchowdhury.github.io/_posts/2019-06-06-stack-overflow-survey-bangladesh.md

     <div class="caption">Figure-2.3: Thinking of above average vs professional experience</div>
 </div>

-Yes, now I find what I was seeking.
-As we get more experience, we tend to inflate our abilities.
-We probably forget that, it's not only me, other people are also getting more experience.
+Yes, now I find what I was seeking. **As we get more experience, we tend to inflate our abilities.** We probably forget that, it's not only me, other people are also getting more experience.
 The developers in the group of 11-20 years experience in Bangladesh believe 84% of them are better than average!
 Are you aware of the [Dunning–Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect)?

+<div class="spacer"></div>

-## Salary
+# Salary
 The first chart I want to show about salary is by plotting individual salary data vs experience in a scatter plot.

 <div id="fig11" class="chart">